 Stay: Narbona Wine Lodge

-A two-hour drive brings you to Carmelo, a picturesque wine region where vineyards stretch out to meet the horizon.
-Your stay at Narbona Wine Lodge, a historic winery turned boutique retreat, provides the perfect base from which to explore the area, before returning to a comfortable room and, of course, a warming glass of wine.
+A two-hour drive brings you to Carmelo, a picturesque wine region with rolling vineyards that stretch out to the horizon.
+Stay at Narbona Wine Lodge, a historic winery turned boutique retreat.

-Highlights include a visit to the Jesuit Ruins, a window into Uruguay’s colonial and spiritual history, followed by wine tastings at Carmelo’s boutique wineries.
-Not to be missed are the region’s Tannat wines, Uruguay’s flagship varietal, which offer bold, earthy flavours.
-In the evening, a sunset cruise along the Río de la Plata provides spectacular views and a moment for pause after a day of exploring, as you watch the sun dip below the horizon.
+Highlights include a visit to the Jesuit Ruins for a window into Uruguay’s colonial and spiritual history, followed by wine tastings at two of Carmelo’s boutique wineries: Bodega El Legado and Bodega Cordano.
+We highly recommend the region’s Tannat wines, Uruguay’s flagship varietal, which offer bold, earthy flavours.
+In the evening, a sunset cruise along the Río de la Plata provides spectacular views and a moment for pause after a day of exploring.

 Days 4–6: Durazno